← All posts

 How an Idea From Music Research Tracks Shuttle Fleets

-A leading shuttle manufacturer, with both electric and combustion fleets, came to us to build the software behind their largest operation: thousands of riders a day across a large airport-and-parking service.
-They needed three things.
-Track the fleet in real time.
-Tell riders when the next shuttle arrives.
-Prove to the operator that service levels are being met.
+A leading shuttle manufacturer, with both electric and combustion fleets, came to us to build the software behind their largest deployment: an operator moving thousands of riders a day across a major airport.
+They needed three things:

 Why shuttles break standard transit software

-The hard part: where is the vehicle, really?
+The hard part: Where is the vehicle, really?

 The hardest question is the most basic one.
 Given a noisy GPS signal, where on the route is this vehicle right now?